 Crabapple First Baptist is an autonomous local church that is affiliated with the Southern Baptist Convention.
 We are elder-led and congregationally governed.
 Below you will find our Statement of Faith and our Church Covenant.
-Our Statement of Faith, adopted from the New Hampshire Baptist Confession, outlines from the Bible a summary of what we believe.
+Our Statement of Faith, adapted from the 1853 New Hampshire Baptist Confession, outlines from the Bible a summary of what we believe.
 Our Covenant traces from the Word a picture of how we agree to live.

 Statement of faith